 spanspek (noun) – Cantaloupe, an orange-fleshed melon.
 The word comes from the Afrikaans Spaanse spek , meaning “Spanish bacon”.
 The story goes that Juana Smith, the Spanish wife of 19th-century Cape governor Harry Smith, ate melon instead of bacon for breakfast, and her Afrikaans-speaking servants coined the word.

-spookgerook (adjective, informal) – Literally, in Afrikaans, ghost-smoked – mad, paranoid or high.
+spookgerook (adjective) – Literally, in Afrikaans, ghost-smoked – mad, paranoid or high.

 springbok (noun) – South African gazelle Antidorcas marsupialis, known for leaping in the air (“pronking”) when disturbed, under predator attack or as display.
 The springbok is South Africa’s national animal.
 From the Afrikaans spring (jump or spring) and bok (buck).